StachRedeker/utMOD5-projectProcessor/README.md

 ### Debugging
-In the requirements we stated that we shall implement a debug mode.
+In the requirements, we stated that we should implement a debug mode.
 If the debug mode is active, the user should be able to step through the program one line at a time.
-Also, the user shall be able to load the contents of a memory adress and display it using the seven segment displays on the FPGA.
+Also, the user shall be able to load the contents of a memory address and display it using the seven-segment displays on the FPGA.

-Observe that we are able to pause a program by stopping the controller in its fetch-decode-execute cycle.
-In order to accomplish this, we replaced
+Observe that we can pause a program by stopping the controller in its fetch-decode-execute cycle.
+To accomplish this, we replaced
 ```VHDL
 ELSIF (rising_edge(clk)) AND (halt = '0') AND (ACK_data = '1') THEN
 ```